khashayaresh/Physicians-Buprenorphine-Prescribing-Behaviors/README.md

 If you use or refer to this work, please cite as:

 > Eshtiaghi, K., Bhatjire, P., Shokrollah Shirazi, A., & Fleming, M. (2025).
 Examining Physicians’ Behaviors Regarding Buprenorphine Prescribing for Opioid Use Disorder.
 Chapman University School of Pharmacy.

 ---

-## License
-This work is licensed under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
-You are free to share and adapt the material with appropriate credit.

----